 Alignment with the MOE English Syllabus

-Through DST, the school hopes to enhance competencies across many domains, and expose teachers and pupils to the possibilities of using Web2.0 tools for teaching and learning.
+Through DST, the school hopes to enhance competencies across many domains, and expose teachers and students to the possibilities of using Web2.0 tools for teaching and learning.
 A number of teaching periods were allocated to DST in the Primary 3 English curriculum.
-Through DST, our pupils learnt to use tools such as Google Slides, Google Documents, Linoit and PowerPoint to write and share about their experiences.
-As a form of self-directed learning, pupils were taught features of recount writing and encouraged to create their own digital stories.
+Through DST, our students learnt to use tools such as Google Slides, Google Documents, Linoit and PowerPoint to write and share about their experiences.
+As a form of self-directed learning, students were taught features of recount writing and encouraged to create their own digital stories.

 ENGLISH STUDENT LEADERS

 At the start of the school year, English Leaders will go through a short training on their roles and responsibilities.
 English Leaders are the first-line support to their English teacher.
 They will help to collect homework and assist in any English-related activities.
 This year, the leaders had the opportunity to present stories and grammar items to their classmates weekly.
 This provided a platform for the leaders to share their newfound grammar knowledge.
 By presenting in front of their peers, the leaders also developed greater confidence and knowledge of grammar items.
 Primary 5 and Primary 6 leaders took it one step further and shared moral stories with Primary 1 and 2 students.

 Early Literacy Intervention for Primary 1 and 2 Students